alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 1. <b>Synchronization:</b> Synchronize authentication state between your remote auth provider, on-device cache, and the runtime of your app

-2. <b>Flexibility</b>: Switch out auth providers with almost no code changes in your application code
+2. <b>Flexibility</b>: Switch out auth providers with almost no code changes in your client code

 3. <b>Testability</b>: Straightforward mocking of authentication state for unit testing